starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "You keep that in your briefcase?"
 Todd asked bemused, rubbing a bit on his hand.

 "Well, an executive really can't carry around a purse--it's unprofessional.
 But I find people don't quite put the same items in briefcases as purses.
 I don't see why.
-With a first aid quit and a swiss army knife you're just as prepared for outdoors as the office.
+With a first aid quit and a Swiss army knife you're just as prepared for outdoors as the office.
 You can't really put make up in it but I don't see the need.
 When a woman chops up her day, minute by minute, you spend fifteen minutes a day putting it on, fifteen minutes taking it off.
 You could schedule a business meeting in every day out that...
 Aghh!
 A bee!
 Oh I guess its a good thing I brought that ointment."

 "If you don't mind me asking..."
 Martin interjected.
 "Mary, you're secretary to the Numerologist.
 Weren't the bee hives he was working with five miles from the castle?"